EricJGoossen/SKIDADDLE/README.md

 With segment handling defined, the next question is: **how are the line segments generated?**

 - A Hermite spline is created, defined by the robot’s current position/velocity and the desired end position/velocity.
-- The Hermite spline is then converted into a Bézier curve.
+- The Hermite spline is then converted into a cubic Bézier curve.
 - For autonomous use, Béziers can also be used directly.
-The algorithm estimates the required acceleration for a Bézier curve and scales its curvature if the acceleration limit is exceeded.
+The algorithm estimates the required acceleration for a cubic Bézier curve and scales its curvature if the acceleration limit is exceeded.
-- Bézier curves are flattened into line segments using **recursive De Casteljau subdivision with adaptive error tolerance**, yielding more precise approximations than uniform linear sampling.
+- Cubic Bézier curves are flattened into line segments using **recursive De Casteljau subdivision with adaptive error tolerance**, yielding more precise approximations than uniform linear sampling.

 ---